FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 The FAIR Plan covers basic fire and smoke damage to the structure.
 That is it.
 It does not cover liability, personal property, loss of use, or additional living expenses while you rebuild.
 If you are forced to rent housing for 18 months during reconstruction, that cost comes entirely out of pocket.
 If a visitor is injured on your property during a fire event, you have no liability coverage.

 The rebuild cost gap is the number most homeowners underestimate.
 Construction costs in the Bay Area run $400 to $600 per square foot for luxury homes.
-A 5,000 square foot estate costs $2 million to $3 million to rebuild at current rates, before permits, site prep, landscaping, and extended timelines.
+A 5,000 square foot estate costs $2 million to $3 million to rebuild at current rates, before site prep, landscaping, and extended timelines.
 A $3 million FAIR Plan payout does not cover that.
 Homeowners who rely on the FAIR Plan as their only coverage are accepting a gap they may never close.

 Common Insurance Questions